nov05/udacity-CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/README.md

     <img src="https://raw.githubusercontent.com/nov05/pictures/refs/heads/master/Udacity/20241119_aws-mle-nanodegree/2024-12-03%2019_51_24-sagemaker-hpo%20_%20udacity-awsmle-resnet50-dog-breeds%20Workspace%20%E2%80%93%20Weights%20%26%20Biases.jpg" width=600>

 ## 👉 Debugging and Profiling

-**TODO**: Give an overview of how you performed model debugging and profiling in Sagemaker
+* Give an overview of how you performed model debugging and profiling in Sagemaker

+  * Define debugging and profiling rules for analyzing training issues before a training run.
+    ```python
+    rules = [
+        Rule.sagemaker(rule_configs.vanishing_gradient()),
+        Rule.sagemaker(rule_configs.overfit()),
+        Rule.sagemaker(rule_configs.overtraining()),
+        Rule.sagemaker(rule_configs.poor_weight_initialization()),
+        ProfilerRule.sagemaker(rule_configs.ProfilerReport()),
+    ]
+    hook_config = DebuggerHookConfig(
+        hook_parameters={
+            "train.save_interval": "100",
+            "eval.save_interval": "10"
+        }
+    )
+    ```

+  * Once training is complete, SageMaker automatically generates detailed debugging and profiling reports, which you can view in the AWS Management Console or download for further analysis.
+These reports highlight potential issues, such as high latency or under-utilization of resources.

 ### 🏷️ Results
-**TODO**: What are the results/insights did you get by profiling/debugging your model?
+  * What are the results/insights did you get by profiling/debugging your model?

+    * E.g. Got an error message debugging: `PoorWeightInitialization: IssuesFound`
+      ```text
+      [12/04/24 02:10:21] WARNING  Job ended with status 'Stopped' rather than 'Completed'.
+This could    session.py:8593
+                                    mean the job timed out or stopped early for some other reason:
+                                    Consider checking whether it completed as you expect.
+      ```
+      **Solution**: Initiate the fc layer explicitly.
+      ```python
+      torch.nn.init.kaiming_normal_(model.fc.weight)  # Initialize new layers
+      ```

-**TODO** Remember to provide the profiler html/pdf file in your submission.
+  * Remember to provide the profiler html/pdf file in your submission.

 ## 👉 Model Deployment